karelzimmer/scripts/README.md

 EN
 ---

-Collection of Ansible, Bash, and Python scripts.
+Collection of Bash scripts.
 Just for (self) study and a work in progress :)

 NL
 ---

-Verzameling Ansible-, Bash- en Python-scripts.
+Verzameling Bash-scripts.
 Gewoon voor (zelf)studie, en een werk in uitvoering :)